It will hopefully answer all the questions you have about B3ta and help you find your way around the messageboards.

-For file size, 50k has always been a good target for a still image, but anything up to 100KB is acceptable.
-Likewise, animated gifs should be kept as small as possible, but never exceed 400 KB.
-Please do your best to optimise your work where appropriate, as some users still use dialup.
+For file size, 100k to 250k is acceptable.
+Likewise, animated gifs should be kept as small as possible, but don't exceed 1mb.
+Please do your best to optimise your work where appropriate.
 A good joke won't be spoiled by a slightly lower quality image.

 If you really can't bear to make your image or animation smaller, a good idea would be to make a smaller version for posting on the board and you can link to the full glory of the huge version for those with a fast connection.
 You can use this code to do that:

 If you do post something that is too big, a board moderator will make your pic a link.
 Please don't be offended by this, it's nothing personal.
 We just like to keep the board running as smoothly as possible for everybody.